Parents waited late into the night for dead children to be identified after Texas elementary school massacre

-Just two days before students were to begin summer break, a lone gunman clad in body armor entered a Texas elementary school and opened fire, killing 19 young children and two adults, officials said, in the deadliest school shooting in almost a decade.
+Just two days before students were to begin summer break, a lone gunman clad in body armor entered a Texas elementary school classroom and opened fire, killing 19 children and two teachers, officials said, in the deadliest school shooting in almost a decade.

 The violent act shook a nation still reeling from a mass shooting just 10 days ago.
-Parents in Uvalde, Texas, waited late into Tuesday night at a civic center to learn whether their children had survived, some having given DNA to help authorities identify victims, they told CNN.
+The siege in Uvalde, Texas, ended when law enforcement killed the 18-year-old gunman, officials said, and parents waited late into Tuesday night at a civic center to learn whether their children had survived, some having given DNA to help authorities identify victims, they told CNN.

 Now, the city about 90 miles west of San Antonio and just east of the US-Mexican border finds itself on the long list of American communities devastated by mass shootings.